 f.
 Demonstrating behavior unbecoming a Board Member, including but not limited to disruptive, demeaning, abusive or violent behavior.

-2. Initiating the removal process:
+2. Initiating the Removal or Reprimand Process:

 a.
 Any Member may recommend to any Executive Committee member that the Board take action to reprimand or remove a Board Member for cause.
 The Executive Committee member to whom the recommendation is made shall promptly report this to the Board Chairperson.